HenriquedoVal/shellserver/README.md

 ![Bloated](./images/bloated.png)
 This is a sample of the prompt that you will get.
-It will indicate the existence of Python, C, C++, Lua, Node, PowerShell, Rust, and Java files in the directory.
+It will indicate the existence of Python, C, C++, C#, Lua, Node, PowerShell, Rust, and Java files in the directory.
 The C compilers searched are GCC and G++.

 ### No lag from spawning processes